FavoriteCentaurMoe/Manga-Downloader/README.md

 # Manga-Downloader
-This is a python program that downloads chapters of manga from https://mangahub.io/ in cbz You can enter in search terms and it will display the results
+This is a python program that downloads chapters of manga from https://mangahub.io/ in .cbz format

-It also keeps tracks of the latest chapter downloaded and will check for updates
+You can search for series and then select which chapters to download.

+Download history is automatically saved.
+Enter "U" when the program starts to check for new chapters and download them

 # Dependencies
 * BeautifulSoup
 * requests

 # Usage
 In the CMD run python mangahub.py